lgautier/mashing-pumpkins/doc/index.rst

 Performance
 """""""""""

+The implementation also happens to be pretty fast, making it a reasonable option as a building block for minhash-related research and prototypes.
 At the time of writing it is able to build a minhash sketch (k=31, size=1000) for a FASTQ file with ~21M reads (700MB when gzip-compressed) on a laptop[*] in under 1'30".